 A mix of old and new

 The ancient city is split in two these days.
 There’s Kato Paphos, the newer part right on the coast, which has a cluster of beaches backed by a wide promenade.
 Then there’s the old town, a few kilometres inland.
-Here’s where you’ll find winding, cobbled streets, traditional tavernas and pretty sun-soaked markets.
+Here’s where you’ll find winding, cobbled streets and traditional tavernas.

 Lots of golden beaches